jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cybersecurity-strategy/index.md

 the seismic resistance tests we referred to previously.
 Vulnerabilities are identified, and customers can know the potential damage if they remain open (an approximation to counterfactuals).
-Furthermore, with our Attack Surface Manager, an organization can communicate to all stakeholders what’s behind the scenes that could impact the business.
+Furthermore, with our Attack Resistance Management platform, an organization can communicate to all stakeholders what’s behind the scenes that could impact the business.
 This equals adopting transparency, allowing learning for the future, and timely signaling what needs to be done quickly.